barsifedron/casual/Wanderapp/Wanderapp-dist/src/assembly/doc/README.txt

 Open your web-browser and go to the adress :  http://localhost:8080/ You should see a list of users.
-Click on one of them to see all it's notifications!
+Click on one of them to see all his notifications!